dstreev/cloudera_upgrade_utils/hive-sre/README.md

     - `Completed` is the number of tasks this procedure has completed.
 6. Procedure Check - Child of Procedure
 7. Procedure Check Counts - `errors/successes`
+8. Velocity - Total Time in Seconds process has been running.
+9. Velocity - The average number of Tasks completed per second since job started.
+   - Note that not all Tasks are equal.
+Task times vary based on the content of the cluster and area being inspected.
+And can largely be effected by Namenode performance.

 ![UI Details](images/hive-ui-details.png)